A Brief History of Brewing in Evansville, Indiana

 Wabash & Erie canal at the northeast corner of Fulton and Indiana.

-step-son, F. W. Cook, in the City Brewer (below), and Kroener keeping the Old Brewery with his son.
+In 1853 they split, Rice going with his step-son, F. W. Cook, in the City Brewer (below), and Kroener keeping the Old Brewery with his son.
 Peak production at this facility was 3,090 bbls.

 |Ulmer & Hoedt